 Personal Hygiene Products - WestBond started this product line during 2002.
-Our decision to expand into personal disposables such as hand towels and bathroom tissue was based on demands by existing medical distributors who wanted to increase their purchasing ability with us.
-We evaluated this potential and determined that the medical industry had a high demand for these types of products.
+Our decision to expand into personal disposables such as hand towels and bathroom tissue was based on demands by existing distributors who wanted to increase their purchasing ability with us.
+We evaluated this potential and determined that there was a high demand for these types of products.
 In addition, we soon learned that small to medium size distributors who sell to the janitorial market were not being serviced well by other paper converters.